grnet/synnefo/docs/index.rst

 .. times the prerequisites cannot be satisfied due to the underlying
 .. infrastructure complexity (especially as far as networks is concerned).

-The quick installation guide describes how to install the whole Synnefo stack in just two physical nodes, for testing purposes.
+The admin's installation guide describes how to install the whole Synnefo stack in just two physical nodes, for testing purposes.
 This guide is useful to those interested in deploying Synnefo in large scale, as a starting point that will help them get familiar with the Synnefo components and overall architecture, as